 Q: Can Alexa read the recipe to me?

 A: No. Our recipes are currently formatted for email, not for speaking.
-We'll be trying some new things out with our recipes in the near future, so stay tuned or reach out to us if you'd like to help test it.
+We’re always working on something new so stay tuned — and reach out to us if you’d like to help test new prototypes.

 Q: Can I search for recipes through Alexa?